Updated on 2024-07-11 GMT+08:00

 • Editing a policy: On the Dynamic Masking page, locate a policy and click Edit in the Operation column.

 • Deleting policies: On the Dynamic Masking page, locate a policy and click Delete in the Operation column.
+In the displayed dialog box, confirm the policy to delete and click Yes.
 To delete multiple policies, select them and click Delete above the list.

 Figure 4 Viewing policy details